CONCERN: Biceps Tendinitis

 Scapular stabilization training

-Mobility exercises for shoulder and thoracic spine
+Mobility exercises for the shoulder and thoracic spine

 Book an Assessment